-Images make a profound impact with your readers and can really solidify the message you're sharing, which is why it's so important to use images that have the right dimensions.
-Keep in mind, the best images to use are sized appropriately for each network.
-However, networks often differ in their preferred image size.
+Images make a profound impact and can really solidify the message being shared, which is why it's so important to use images that work well on social networks.
+Keep in mind, the best images to use are sized appropriately for each network; however, networks often differ in their preferred image size.

-This article provides the basic requirements of image sizes and file types for each network.
-If you are posting something and it's getting denied or the media isn't rendering the way you expect, please check this list to ensure it is supported by the platform.
+This article provides the basic requirements for image sizes and file types on each network.
+If you are posting something and it's getting denied or the media isn't displaying the way you expect, please check this list to ensure it is supported by the network.

 General image specifications